supunhg/Filo/QUICKSTART.md

 Welcome to Filo!
 This guide will get you up and running in 5 minutes.

-> ✨ **New in v0.2.0**: Batch processing, JSON/SARIF export, container detection, performance profiling, and enhanced CLI output.
-See sections 5-9 below.
+> ✨ **New in v0.2.0**: Batch processing, JSON/SARIF export, performance profiling, and offline ML learning.
+See sections 5-8 below.

 ## Installation